-A prize of $650 (plus 17 titles from The New Canadian Library) is awarded annually for the best essay written by an undergraduate student registered in a Canadian Literature course within the Department of English & Writing Studies.
+A prize of $650 plus a selection of books from The New Canadian Library is awarded annually for the best essay written by an undergraduate student registered in a Canadian Literature course within the Department of English & Writing Studies.

 - Entries must be submitted by Friday, April 10, 2020.